eembc/sec-trace/README.md

 This creates the `client` binary we are going to trace.

-Note: I haven't studied the configuration of wolfSSL as deeply as mbedtls, so the commands above may be redundant, and there may be more bytes in the negotation due to the extra ciphersuites and curves (see previous note in the mbedtls config section).

 There's a bunch of path madness here since the wolf tools need to be in the wolf area, and since GDB doesn't let us construct paths, we have to link the `mycerts` to the client area.
 The `client` error messages aren't helpful,